 If there is excessive wear or damage, photograph this area.
 This avoids later conflicts regarding disclosure.

-Always document the entire process when you are selling jewelry online:
+Always document the entire process:

 Take notes on the websites you investigate.